Jeremy Guscott: New slimline Banahan can be lethal but has to stay fit

 However, we’ve seen enough to know that he can play wing or inside-centre to international standard, and if he is quicker but still as strong after losing a stone then it is a big plus.
 However, it is essential, mentally, that he feels that he is at his correct fighting weight rather than struggling to maintain it, because otherwise it becomes an unnecessary pressure.

 There is no question that the fitter Banahan is the better he will be, basically because he will be more available and will have the ball in his hands more often.
-For instance, Francois Louw was always on the ball when he first arrived from because he was fitter than the rest of his Bath team-mates, and has shown the same qualities for .
+For instance, Francois Louw was always on the ball when he first arrived from because he was fitter than the rest of his Bath team-mates, and has shown the same qualities for Harlequins.

 The frustration for the player, and the fans, will come if Banahan does not develop on the wing, or at centre, into the threat that he should be.
-As a centre he has all the equipment to be as effective as Jamie Roberts, and that ability to step off the line late, as the and Lions No.12 does, is not something that takes too much training or thought, while on the wing Banahan can be devastating if he is given a free role and comes onto the ball late.
+As a centre he has all the equipment to be as effective as Jamie Roberts, and that ability to step off the line late, as the Wales and No.12 does, is not something that takes too much training or thought, while on the wing Banahan can be devastating if he is given a free role and comes onto the ball late.

 The downside is that you only have to make a couple of poor offloads in tight games that are lost, and everyone marks you down.
 It means that your success rate if you offload out of the tackle has to be high – or it has to come very close to working.
-Sonny Bill Williams is not successful with every offload attempt, but the reason he is so effective for the Chiefs and the is because everyone is in tune with him.
+Sonny Bill Williams is not successful with every offload attempt, but the reason he is so effective for the and the All Blacks is because everyone is in tune with him.

 SBW’s attempts are almost always made when his support runners are in ‘sync’, and that is why he has such a high success rate.

 Banahan has not discovered his signature strengths yet, and that is something that every quality player has to do.
-For example, a Jonny Wilkinson – or Owen Farrell – kick-pass to the corner to a man of 6ft 7in should be a lethal match-winning weapon, and although it is essential not to become one-dimensional, it is also essential to be outstanding in a couple of areas and a very good everywhere else.
+For example, a Jonny Wilkinson – or Owen – kick-pass to the corner to a man of 6ft 7in should be a lethal match-winning weapon, and although it is essential not to become one-dimensional, it is also essential to be outstanding in a couple of areas and a very good everywhere else.

 Banahan should be an absolutely lethal attacking weapon, but he has to be fit enough.
 What often happens with guys of that 16st-18st weight category is that the body is being stretched and they tend to get injuries more than most.
 However, conditioning is changing and so are body shapes.
-Sprinters used to be tanks, but now Usain Bolt has changed the game by being 6ft 5in and rangy, and in rugby you also have an increase in big fast men like Roberts, and Jack Cuthbert of Wales.
+Sprinters used to be tanks, but now Usain Bolt has changed the game by being 6ft 5in and rangy, and in rugby you also have an increase in big fast men like Roberts, George North and Jack Cuthbert of Wales.

 The crucial element in high-performance is that you have to have your mind right as much as your body, and for Banahan it’s almost like starting again.
 I’m not surprised he was demoted from the England squad, because he’s been playing in a poor Bath side, and not playing particularly well.
 In a sense, he has been seen as a big wing who has played well in bursts, but not consistently, and he has to change that by becoming fitter, leaner and meaner.